How can you be productive and stay focused when your office is in your living room?

 It looks like working from home is here to stay.
-For some, this can cause a lot of anxiety.
+For some, this can cause a lot of stress.
 It’s hard to stay focused at the “office” when there are so many other projects to take care of.

 Without clear expectations on how to fill your time while telecommuting, it’s easy to get off track.
 And, if you’re working from home, that means there’s probably something else that sounds a little more interesting – like that reality TV show you’ve been binging or that load of laundry that needs to be put away.

-Let’s first look at what anxiety is, and how it interrupts your ability to stay focused.
+Let’s first look at what stress is, and how it interrupts your ability to stay focused.
 I’ll then give you a number of tried and true focusing methods that you can use while working from home.

 If you’re an anxious person in a work-from-home situation, you get behind on your work projects and your home projects because you’re in the same place all day, every day.
-Because of this, your current anxiety levels are probably going through the roof.
+Because of this, your current stress levels are probably going through the roof.

 COVID-19 isn’t making things easier.
-The Center for Disease Control reports that fear and anxiety about this pandemic can be overwhelming and cause strong emotions.
+The Center for Disease Control reports that fear and worry about this pandemic can be overwhelming and cause strong emotions.
 Social distancing might be making you feel lonelier than usual, which can compound the situation.

 All these body signals are part of a fight-or-flight response.
 They help prepare a person for an unknown eventual conclusion, and were especially useful during earlier periods of human history.

 The nervousness experienced in the current era before a big presentation, first date or other important life event is a part of this natural response.
-This is what doctors call a Generalized Anxiety Disorder, and many of us feel like this from time to time.

 Adapting to new situations can be difficult, especially if you’re an extroverted social butterfly.
 You might be feeling so overwhelmed with the concept of working from home that it’s hard to feel motivated.

 Remember that you’re not alone in feeling like this.
 That may alleviate some feelings of inadequacy and guilt about your inability to focus or lack of productivity.
 Most importantly, keep in mind that it’s not healthy to compare your performance now with your performance when you were going into the office.
 We’re sure things are going to get better.
-But in the meantime, here are some things you can do to address your anxiety head-on.
+But in the meantime, here are some things you can do to address your stressors head-on.